Eleanor Williams: Rape lies destroyed me - Jordan Trengove

 Preston Crown Court heard Williams had made rape claims against men dating back to 2017 with a Facebook post in May 2020 sparking angry protests in Barrow after being shared more than 100,000 times.

-Claiming to have been injured by a gang, wounds shown in photographs she posted were actually self-inflicted using a hammer she had bought herself.
+Claiming to have been injured by a gang, wounds shown in photographs she posted were actually self-inflicted with a hammer she had bought herself.

 Local businessman Mohammed Ramzan was another of those accused of abusing Williams.